acceleroto/phd2/multistar2_testing_summary_20260209.md

 ## What we have *not* yet validated (or needs more data)

-- **Primary-loss failover evidence**: to prove “no single point of failure,” we need to correlate:
-  - multistar2 contributing-set changes (debug log `MultiStar2:` membership-change lines)
-  - guide error continuity (GuideLog dx/dy) at those same timestamps
-- **Quantitative continuity metric**: step size \(\Delta(dx,dy)\) distribution at membership changes, excluding dithers/settling.
+- **Primary-loss failover (end-to-end across multiple sessions)**: for 2026-02-07 we completed DebugLog↔GuideLog correlation and found comparable stability during `primaryContrib==0` vs `primaryContrib==1`.
+What remains is repeating this analysis on additional nights/conditions.
+- **Quantitative continuity metric (GuideLog-based, across multiple sessions)**: we computed GuideLog \(\Delta(dx,dy)\) step distributions at DebugLog membership-change timestamps for 2026-02-07.
+What remains is repeating this analysis on additional nights/conditions.
 - **Behavior under intentionally forced star loss**: e.g., partial occlusions / clouds / deliberate ROI/subframe constraints.

 ---